hasura/open-data-domain-specification/README.md

 ### Permissions

-OpenDDS allows you to define role based access control across types, models, and commands.
+Open DDS allows you to define role based access control across types, models, and commands.

 For any role, you can define the following kinds of permissions: